 The mooring test in Michigan took place at the end of a fixed pier located at the mouth of the Clinton River which drains into Lake St. Clair (Fig. 24).
 The water depth of the test site was 2.2 m.
-The site exhibited a fairly large fluctuation in conductivity, ranging from 269 - 947 $\mu$ S/cm as shifting winds produce a varying mixture of river water and lake water and water temperature ranged from 18.5 - 27 °C.
+The site exhibited a fairly large fluctuation in conductivity, ranging from 269 - 947 μ S/cm as shifting winds produce a varying mixture of river water and lake water and water temperature ranged from 18.5 - 27 °C. The instrument package used at this test site was the freshwater model, CTW-FS.